a2stuff/a2d/res/notes/testplan.md

     * Select an icon.
 Press Tab.
 Verify that the next icon in lexicographic order is selected.
     * Clear selection.
 Press \` repeatedly.
 Verify that icons are selected in lexicographic order.
     * Select an icon.
 Press \`.
 Verify that the next icon in lexicographic order is selected.
     * Clear selection.
-Hold shift and press \` repeatedly.
+Press Shift+\` repeatedly.
 Verify that icons are selected in reverse lexicographic order.
     * Select an icon.
-Hold shift and press \`.
-Verify that the next icon in reverse lexicographic order is selected.
+Press Shift+\`.
+Verify that the previous icon in lexicographic order is selected.
   * On a IIgs and a Platinum IIe:
     * Clear selection.
 Press Shift+Tab repeatedly.
 Verify that icons are selected in reverse lexicographic order.
     * Select an icon.
 Press Shift+Tab.
 Verify that the previous icon in lexicographic order is selected.